bcgov/aries-vcr/docs/IndyCat-REST-Hooks.md

 - email - the email address responsible for the subscription
 - org_name - the name of the subscribing organization
 - target_url - the target url for web hooks (note this is optional and can be provided per-subscription)
-- hook_token - the token that Indy Catalyst will include with all web hook notifications (you provide, we send)
+- hook_token - the token that Aries VCR will include with all web hook notifications (you provide, we send)
 - username - the identity of the subscription owner (must be provided for all subscription maintenance)
 - password - the password for the subscription owner identity (must be provided for all subscription maintenance)